maarselo/1.1-InheritancePolymorphism/README.md

-# 🎵 Java OOP Exercises - Sprint 1
+# 🎵  1.1-Inheritance and Polymorphism

 > A complete set of exercises focused on Object-Oriented Programming in Java.
 This project includes implementations from basic inheritance and interfaces to more advanced modeling with abstract classes and complex relationships.